SQL Schema Creator

 All tables with change_reason_code validate the code via the insert trigger function.

--- Inside the insert trigger function: new.change_reason_code := metadata.refdata_validate_change_reason_fn(new.change_reason_code);
+-- Inside the insert trigger function: new.change_reason_code := ores_dq_validate_change_reason_fn(new.tenant_id, new.change_reason_code);

-and raises an exception with SQLSTATE 23503 if invalid.
+for the specified tenant and raises an exception with SQLSTATE 23503 if invalid.

 Using the Code Generator